Robot-Dreams-RO/devops_engineer/source/8_containers/3_workingwithdocker.rst

     Select DB postgresDB

-    Display name: localPostgress
+    Display name: localPostgres

-Right click on the localPostgress -> New Query.
+Right click on the localPostgres -> New Query.
 You can copy the entire script and run parts of it by selecting and pressing F5.

 .. code-block:: sql